 What happens during your consultation

-During the second part of your appointment, you will meet with one of our Patient Coordinators, who will provide you with the login and instructions for your Online Patient Portal.
-We will discuss your formal surgical quote, pre and post-operative information, and aspects related to the administrative side of surgery.
-We will provide you with your Consent for Surgery.
+During the second consultation, Dr Chinsee will provide the patient with enough information to make an informed decision about whether or not to have surgery.
+Dr Chinsee will discuss your formal surgical quote, pre and post-operative information, and will revise consent forms.
 The process of giving informed consent is not just a physical document that you sign.
 It is a process of gathering information and educating yourself, so you can safely, and with full understanding, say that you agree to all aspects of surgery.
 The process of giving consent can take days, weeks, months, or even years.
 If you have any questions or concerns after your consultation, we encourage you to contact us.

-After your consultation, there is a one-week cooling-off period before you can book surgery or make any form of payment.
+After your second consultation, there is a one-week cooling-off period before you can book surgery or make any form of payment.
+Surgery cannot be booked until consent forms are signed.

-The cost of an initial surgical consultation with one of our surgeons is $110.
-This fee is paid at the time of booking to secure your desired appointment time.
+The cost of an initial surgical consultation with Dr Ian Chinsee is $250.
+This booking fee is paid at the time of booking to secure your desired appointment time.
 The initial consultation fee is non-refundable, and rescheduling requires 48 hours notice.
 This consultation fee is not deducted from the cost of surgery if you decide to proceed.

 Breast Surgery Consultation Tips

-- Please make sure you have completed and submitted all information requested at the time of booking before your appointment.
+- Please make sure you have completed and submitted all information requested at the time of booking before your appointment, including your body dysmorphia form (BDD)

 - You are encouraged to bring a friend or family member for support.